TankerHQ/spec/protocol.md

 - The [session management](#session-management) section describes how *Tanker Core* ensures that a *user*'s cryptographic identity is available on every *device*, and how the optional *identity verification service* prevents a *user* from losing their cryptographic identity
 - The [verification methods](#verification-methods) section describes how different methods are available to the user to retrieve it's cryptographic identity using the *Tanker Identity* service.
 - The [encryption and decryption](#encryption-and-decryption) section describes how *resource*s are encrypted, decrypted, and shared with *user*s
-- The [preregistration](#preregistration) section describes how a registred user can shared a resource to a non yet registered user.
+- The [preregistration](#preregistration) section describes how a registered user can shared a resource to a non yet registered user.

 ## Communications